Apribojimas/Cpp_Goodies/README.md

 * [xenium](https://github.com/mpoeter/xenium) - xenium is a header-only library that provides a collection of concurrent data structures and memory reclamation algorithms
 * [EmbeddedInfraLib](https://github.com/philips-software/embeddedinfralib) - EmbeddedInfraLib is a set of C++ libraries and headers that provide heap-less, STL like, infrastructure for embedded software development.
 * [WLib](https://github.com/wloop/wlib) - The goal of WLib is to create a lighter and safer alternative to C++ STL.
+* [libunifex](https://github.com/facebookexperimental/libunifex) - The 'libunifex' project is a prototype implementation of the C++ sender/receiver async programming model